An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: An application of B-NUMYC to the study of polynomial automorphisms

 \subsection{An illustrative example}

-The following example shows a nonautonomous polynomial map $M(t,\cdot)$ which satisfies conditions {\bf{(i)--(iii)}} and then also verifies {\bf{(G1)--(G3$^{*}$)}} by following the lines of proof previous theorem.
-Moreover, for each $t$ such that the map $u\mapsto M_t(u)$ is partially injective, it has polynomial inverse; in particular we can find explicitly its inverse.
+The following example describes a nonautonomous real polynomial map $M(t,\cdot)$ satisfying the conditions {\bf{(i)--(iii)}} from Section 4 and, by following the lines of the proof of Theorem \ref{FT}, it also verifies {\bf{(G1)--(G3$^{*}$)}}.
+Moreover, we can construct the corresponding complex map $u\mapsto N_t(u)$ arising from Remark \ref{herencia} and, for any $t\geq 0$ such that $u\mapsto N_{t}(u)$ is partially injective, it has polynomial inverse; in particular, we can find explicitly its inverse.